The Verde Independent

 Sports

-Mingus Union High School Athlete of the Week: Lucas Svoboda
+Mingus Union High School Athlete of the Week: Destiny Razo

-COTTONWOOD – If Mingus Union head wrestling coach Kirk Waddle could describe 145-pounder Lucas Svoboda in one word, it would be explosive.January 12, 2017
+COTTONWOOD – Listen to Destiny Razo shoot a basketball sometime, especially from her favorite spot about 18 inches beyond the three-point arc.
+Listen closely, because the ball hits nothing but net, and when everyone’s cheering, it can be easy to miss the swoosh as she puts up more points.January 19, 2017

 Opinions